hamza1760/Creating-CI-CD-Pipeline-Java/README.md

 - Now you can connect your machine with gitlab with your ssh key.

 ## Configuration For Creating Pipelines to build and deploy your jar application
-- login to gitlab account go to desired repository and go to pipeline and start by adding a new job in your desired branch and this will create .gitlab-ci.yml file your branch. take a pull of your branch if you want to work locally on this file.
+- login to gitlab account go to desired repository and go to pipeline and start by adding a new job in your desired branch and this will create .gitlab-ci.yml file your branch.
+Take a pull of your branch if you want to work locally on this file.
--

-## gitlab-ci.yml file architecture
+	**gitlab-ci.yml file architecture**

-- **stages**:          # List of stages for jobs, and their order of execution
+		stages:          # List of stages for jobs, and their order of execution
-		- test
 	  - build
 	  - deploy

+		build-job:       # This job runs in the build stage, which runs first.
+		  stage: build
+		  script:
+		    - echo "Compiling the code..."
+		    - echo "Compile complete."
+		    - echo $CI_COMMIT_REF_NAME
+		    - git checkout -B "$CI_COMMIT_REF_NAME" # this will checkout you to the 	branch where you want to run the pipelines
+			- mvn clean
+		    - mvn package
+		  artifacts:
+		    expire_in: 2 week
+		    when: on_success
+		    paths:
+	      - target/*.jar  # path specified where you want the jar file from
+		  rules:
+		    - if: '$CI_PIPELINE_SOURCE == "push" && $CI_COMMIT_BRANCH == "staging"' # specify your branch in my case its staging

+		deploy-job:      # This job runs in the deploy stage.
+		  stage: deploy  # It only runs when *both* jobs in the test stage complete successfully.
+		  before_script:
--
+		    - cd target
+		  variables:
+		    FILE: "*.jar"
+		  script:
+			     echo "Deploy Code"
+		  rules:
+		    - if: '$CI_PIPELINE_SOURCE == "push" && $CI_COMMIT_BRANCH == "staging"'

 # Symbolic Link
 In [computing](https://en.wikipedia.org/wiki/Computing "Computing"), a **symbolic link** (also **symlink** or **soft link**) is a file whose purpose is to point to a file or directory (called the "target") by specifying a [path](https://en.wikipedia.org/wiki/Path_(computing) "Path (computing)") thereto.